 As I mentioned we’ve never had a claim against us and I like to think that is because we take health and safety very seriously and always carry out a risk assessment prior to a shoot.

 I’ve made one claim to a damaged printer that was dropped during an office move!
-The claim itself went very smoothly, and again I think that was because we use a broker.
+The claim itself went very smoothly.

 7. What advice would you give to other companies getting their insurance cover together?